Are you busy?

 When I got M.E./Chronic Fatigue Syndrome, everything changed.

 Plus a lot more things.
-It’s too boring to tell you all of them.

 I filled my days reading and watching television.
 I knew the public radio schedule like I knew the pattern on my duvet.